 If you have thyroid nodules, your doctor will suggest you have one or more of the following tests to work out whether the nodules could be cancer and whether you need treatment.
 It’s unlikely you will have all of the tests described in this section.
 Some of these tests can also show whether the cancer has spread to other parts of your body.

 Your doctor will do a blood test to check the levels of hormones (such as T3 and T4) and thyroid-stimulating hormone (TSH).
 A cancerous thyroid can continue to function normally, so a blood test may help rule out benign thyroid conditions, such as hypothyroidism or hyperthyroidism.

-The levels of calcitonin and a protein called thyroglobulin (Tg) may also be checked.
-High calcitonin levels in the blood can indicate medullary thyroid cancer.
+If your doctor suspects you have medullary thyroid cancer, the levels of calcitonin may also be checked.
+High calcitonin levels in the blood can be a sign of medullary thyroid cancer.

 The ultrasound scan is painless and takes about 15–20 minutes.
 A gel is spread over your neck, then a handheld device called a transducer is moved over the area.
 The device sends out soundwaves that echo when they meet something dense, like an organ or tumour.
 A computer changes these echoes into a picture.

 If the doctor feels a nodule in your neck or sees one during an ultrasound, they may suggest a fine needle aspiration (FNA) biopsy.

 During a FNA biopsy, a thin needle is inserted into the nodule and a very small tissue sample is taken from the nodule for examination under a microscope.
 You may be given local anaesthesia (pain relief) to numb the area.
 Sometimes an ultrasound is used to guide the needle to the right spot.
 If not enough cells are removed the first time, the process may be repeated.